• Home

 Exchange Students

-Momoyama Gakuin University accepts recommended students from its affiliated overseas institutions as exchange students for terms of either six months (one semester) or one year (two semesters), beginning at the end of March (the spring semester) or in mid-September (the autumn semester).
+Momoyama Gakuin University accepts recommended students from its affiliated overseas institutions as exchange students for terms of either one semester or two semesters, beginning at the end of March (the spring semester) or in mid-September (the fall semester).

 Courses Offered in English